Quansight-Labs/free-threaded-compatibility/docs/testing.md

 ### The `warnings` module is not thread-safe before Python 3.14

 Many tests carefully ensure that warnings will be seen by the user in cases where the library author intends users to see them.
-These tests inevintably make use of the [`warnings` module](https://docs.python.org/3/library/warnings.html).
+These tests inevitably make use of the [`warnings` module](https://docs.python.org/3/library/warnings.html).
 As noted in [the documentation for